baloise/design-system/docs/development/installation.md

 - Run `npm run build` to build the library
 - Run `npm run lib:serve` to serve UI library demo page

 > The demo page will be served at http://localhost:3333/ by default.
-You can check effect of your changes immediately on this demo page.

 For more commands visit [Commands](./commands.md)